 New research shows that people who eat a lot of fish are less likely to be depressed.
-Men saw their risk reduce by 20 per cent, while women saw a 16 per cent reduction.
+Men saw their risk reduce by 20 percent, while women saw a 16 percent reduction.
+The researchers drew on data from more than 150,000 people across the world.
+They suggested omega-3 fatty acids may alter the brain’s structure.
+This, in turn, modifies the activity of chemical messengers linked with depression.
 The connection is clearer among those who take fish oil supplements.

-A large Norwegian study of 22,000 people found that those who took fish oil were about 30 per cent less likely to have symptoms of depression than those who didn’t.
+A large Norwegian study of 22,000 people found that those who took fish oil were about 30 percent less likely to have symptoms of depression than those who didn’t.
 The longer study participants took fish oil, the less likely they were to experience symptoms of depression.

-Fish oil v Krill oil
+Fish oil v Krill Oil